 Research is regulated in three primary ways:

 - Research involving external funding -- grants -- is heavily regulated.
 Regulations relate to research integrity, cost accounting and cash management, and conflicts of interest -- among other matters.
-Information on institutional and federal compliance requirements is provided by the Office of Sponsored Programs.
+Information on institutional research compliance is provided by the Office of Sponsored Programs.
 The Vice Provost for Research (VPR) is the institutional official charged with ensuring that throughout all Schools of the College, the university’s research enterprise is managed in accordance with federal, state, and institutional regulations and guidelines.

 - The Vice President for Finance reminds all faculty and staff [pdf] that every research proposal must be submitted to the Office of Sponsored Programs prior to submission to the funding agency.
 More detailed information about the submission process is provided online by the Office of Sponsored Programs.